EslamMohamedAbdelmaqsoud/EslamMohamedAbdelmaqsoud/README.md

 # 💫 About Me:
 Hi 👋, I'm Eslam Mohamed Abdelmaqsoud<br>
-I am an Odoo developer and have a solid foundation in the Python language that Odoo uses.
+I am an Odoo developer with a solid foundation in the Python language that Odoo uses.
 I have also developed custom modules based on business requirements.
 I’m seeking a challenging position in a growing company as an Odoo developer where I can utilize my experience in developing and maintaining efficient business applications using the Odoo framework.
 I enjoy working within a collaborative team and providing the best solutions to companies.

 ## 🌐 Socials: